SquireTournamentServices/MIPG-and-MSTR/MSTR.md

 _Example: Alice controls an Opposition Agent and is currently controlling Bob while Bob is searching their library.
 Although Alice can freely talk about cards in Bob's library with the remaining players, Alice cannot physically reveal the cards in Bob’s library to them.
 In this example, Alice is controlling Bob.
 However, controlling the player doesn’t grant Alice the right to make out-of-game choices or decisions.
 The choice to reveal hidden information at any time is granted by MTR 3.13, and as such is not an in-game choice or decision._

 _Example: Alice owns a Bane Alley Broker.
 She activated its ability exiling a Dark Ritual.
 At some point Bob gains control or Bane Alley Broker and also activates it exiling a Counterspell.
-Alice can still look at the Dark Ritual and she can reveal it.
-Bob can also look at Alice's Dark Ritual but he can't reveal it.
-If Charlie now gains control of Bane Alley Broker, both Alice, Bob and Charlie will be able to look at Dark Ritual, but still, only Alice will be able to reveal it, same as only Bob will be able to reveal Counterspell, in spite of the fact that both Bob and Charlie can look at it._
+Alice can still look at the Dark Ritual but she can no longer reveal it.
+Bob can also look at Alice's Dark Ritual and he can reveal it.
+If Charlie now gains control of Bane Alley Broker, both Alice, Bob and Charlie will be able to look at Dark Ritual and Counterspell, but now, only Charlie can physically reveal them._

 _Example: Bob is controlling Alice during her turn, due to resolving the activated ability of a Mindslaver.
 Alice draws an Ad Nauseam for the turn, then Alice casts and resolves Praetor's Grasp targetting Charlie, exiling a Lion's Eye Diamond.
 Bob has access to all of this hidden information, but Alice still has the choice of physically revealing cards from her hand, and neither Alice or Bob can physically reveal cards from Charlie's library.
 Alice will also be the one with the choice to physically reveal the Lion's Eye Diamond, not Bob._